-It wasn’t supposed to be this way”, Griffin said as he started pacing back and forth in his bedroom.
+“It wasn’t supposed to be this way”, Griffin said as he started pacing back and forth in his bedroom.
 Walking towards the living room he picked up his cell phone looking for messages, “nothing, nothing” he yelled.
 This wasn’t his first, but it seemed like Griffin was waiting for something important and hated the fact that he had no control over it.

 Griffin looked around the room with his eyes gazing at the floor, mumbling words as he continued to pace.
-He walked over to the window looking down the street watching the people walking about.
+He walked over to the window looking down the street watching people going about their business

 Griffin was anxious as well as being nervous, feeling a bit helpless at times.
 “What could I have done differently? ” he blurted out.
 He walked over to the bathroom turned on the water to wash the dirt from his face and hands.
 As he was drying his hands, his cell phone started to ring, dropping the towel to the floor he rushed over to answer the phone, but it was only a telemarketer trying to sell him something.

 Over by the counter, there was a stack of bills staring at Griffin, some of which read “past due”.
 He went over to look at them up, took a handful in his hand, as he was going through them he just kept on shaking his head in disgust.
 How can a man who was well schooled, with a good background and a family to support, be in this situation, he thought?

 At that moment, there were police sirens coming from the street, Griffin rushed to the window to see what was happening.
 There were flashing lights as they drove past the street with the sirens become harder to hear.
 There was no reason why he should be jumpy, but sometimes one cannot help being in a state of nervousness.